Hokkaido Broadcasting

-Hokkaido Broadcasting Co., Ltd (北海道放送株式会社, Hokkaido Hōsō Kabushiki-gaisha), also known as HBC, is a Japanese broadcast network affiliated with the Japan News Network (JNN).
+Hokkaido Broadcasting Co., Ltd (北海道放送株式会社, Hokkaido Hōsō Kabushiki-gaisha), also known as HBC, is a Japanese broadcast network affiliated with the Japan News Network (JNN), Japan Radio Network (JRN) and National Radio Network (NRN).
 Their headquarters are located in Hokkaidō.

 HBC was established on November 30, 1951; radio broadcasts officially commenced on March 10, 1952 and TV broadcasts commenced on April 1, 1957, as the first commercial television station in Hokkaido.

 History

 After the passage of the Three Radio Acts (Radio Act, Broadcasting Act, and Act on the Establishment of Radio Supervisory Board) in 1950, there was a movement to apply for the establishment of private broadcasting in Hokkaido.
 On April 21, 1951, Hokkaido Broadcasting was granted the preparatory license and became one of the first 16 private broadcasters to receive a broadcasting license.
 On November 30 of the same year, Hokkaido Broadcasting was officially registered as a company with its headquarters in the Daimaru Building (which was the headquarters for the wholesale company, Daimaru Corporation).

-On March 10 of the following year, HBC started radio broadcasting operating for at least 16 hours every day.
+On March 10 of the following year, HBC started radio broadcasting operating for at least 16 hours every day (06:00 to 22:30).

-November 30, 1951: HBC is founded.

-January 19, 1952: HBC conducts test transmissions.

-March 10, 1952: Regular radio broadcasts commence.

-1954: TV transmission tests are conducted in Hakodate.

-April 1, 1957: Regular TV broadcasts commence.

-August 1959: HBC signs an exclusive agreement with JNN.

-March 18, 1966: Color broadcasts commence.

-June 1, 2006: Digital terrestrial broadcasts commence.

-June 24, 2011: Analog terrestrial broadcasts conclude.
+In 1953, Hokkaido Broadcasting began to apply for a TV broadcasting license.
+In July 1954, Hokkaido Broadcasting tried to broadcast TV signals at the Hokuto Expo held in Hakodate City, becoming the second private TV station in Japan to broadcast TV signals.
+In the following year, Hokkaido Broadcasting also launched experimental TV broadcasting in Sapporo.
+In October 1956, the technicians of Hokkaido Broadcasting went to China to participate in the Japanese product exhibition held in Beijing, and conducted a three-week experimental TV broadcast in China.
+At the same time, Hokkaido Broadcasting decided not to participate in the construction of the Sapporo TV tower led by NHK, but to build a signal transmission tower on the top of Mount Teine.
+On November 29, 1956, Hokkaido Broadcasting obtained a TV preparatory license.
+The next day, Hokkaido Broadcasting completed the 36-meter-high iron tower built on the top of Mount Teine, which gave Hokkaido Broadcasting the largest single-signal station TV signal coverage in Japan at that time.
+At that time, the U.S. military stationed in Japan returned the right to use VHF channels 1 and 2.
+Hokkaido Broadcasting hoped to obtain channel 1, but NHK strongly opposed it.
+NHK believed that private TV stations should not use a channel number smaller than NHK (NHK was channel 3), and Hokkaido Broadcasting should use channel 4 instead.
+At Hokkaido Broadcasting's insistence, the postal ministry agreed to Hokkaido Broadcasting's use of channel 1.
+On March 1, 1957, Hokkaido Broadcasting began to broadcast test signals, and obtained a formal license on March 15.
+Relying on the height advantage of the Teineyama signal transmitting station, Hokkaido Broadcasting can cover about 90% of Hokkaido's area when it starts broadcasting.
+On March 23, Hokkaido Broadcasting began a trial broadcast.